June 6, 2021

 Southwest Center for Human Relations Studies, Outreach/College of Continuing Education

-Instructions on how to log into the conference platform are posted.
-Click button below:CONFERENCE LOGIN DETAILS
+Click the button below for instructions on how to log into the conference platform to view recordings and other content:CONFERENCE LOGIN DETAILS

 Current registrants: keep up with conference information HERE

-Registration is open.
-Click here to learn more and register today!
+Registration for on-demand access is open.
+Click here to learn more.

 NCORE strives to provide equal access to all our programming and content.
-All NCORE presenters are expected to follow accessibility guidelines.
+All NCORE presenters were expected to follow accessibility guidelines.